Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 Common Compliance Mistakes in Third-Party Data Sharing and Transfers

-Even experienced organisations frequently fall into predictable compliance errors when sharing personal data with third parties or enabling cross-border access.
+Even experienced organizations frequently fall into predictable compliance errors when sharing personal data with third parties or enabling cross-border access.
 These mistakes are commonly cited in supervisory authority findings, compliance reviews, and industry analyses, and they persist because they stem from misunderstandings of GDPR fundamentals and evolving case law.

 i) Missing or Inadequate Data Processing Agreements (DPAs)